Realker/SC1015_SC07_Group1/README.md

 ## Problem Definition
 - Does entering a top university (NUS, NTU, SMU) guarantee the best career prospects?
-- Furthermore, how do STEM degree holders perform compared to their counterparts in non-STEM?”
+- How do STEM degree holders perform compared to their counterparts in non-STEM?”

 ## Models Used
 1. Classification (Decision Tree)